UEFA European Championship qualifying: Format evolution

 The 2012 qualification replicated the format of that of 2000: places were taken by nine group winners and the best runner-up, while the other runners-up determined four more finalists via play-offs, with the two host countries qualifying by default.

 Starting from 2016, the finals format was expanded again, now featuring 24 teams.
 It became possible for third-placed teams in qualifying groups to get to the Euros too.
 The 2016 qualifying included nine groups; the winners, the runners-up, and the best third-placed team advanced directly, while play-offs played by the other third-placed teams determined the last four finalists.
 The host nation still qualified automatically.
 The 2016 qualification tournament was the first one to be branded as the European Qualifiers, a trademark used from that point on for both the European Championship qualifications and the FIFA World Cup qualification tournaments in Europe.

 From 2020, qualification began to be linked with the newly created UEFA Nations League: participation in the qualifying play-offs was now determined based on the teams' performances in that competition and not in qualification itself.
 The play-offs themselves were restructured into four-team brackets consisting of semi-finals and a final.
 In the 2020 qualifying, the top two teams of the ten qualifying groups took twenty places in the main tournament.
-From each of the four divisions of the 2018–19 Nations League, the four best-ranked teams not already qualified for Euro 2020 filled in a play-off bracket for that division, and the winner of each bracket got a spot in the Euros too.
+From each of the four divisions of the 2018–19 Nations League, the four best-ranked teams not already qualified for Euro 2020 filled in a play-off bracket for that division, and the winner of each bracket got a spot in the Euros as well.
 There were no automatic berths for Euro 2020 as it was hosted by multiple cities across the continent.
-It was actually postponed to 2021 due to the COVID-19 pandemic but retained its original branding.
+It was actually postponed until 2021 due to the COVID-19 pandemic but retained its original branding.

-In a similar fashion, the 2024 qualifying will grant spots to the winners and runners-up of the ten qualifying groups, while this time only the top three divisions of the 2022–23 Nations League will form play-off brackets to determine three more finalists, and the host country will get an automatic spot.
+In a similar fashion, the 2024 qualifying granted spots to the winners and runners-up of the ten qualifying groups, while this time only the top three divisions of the 2022–23 Nations League formed play-off brackets to determine three more finalists, and the host country got an automatic spot.

 For 2028, the number of groups will be increased to twelve.
 The winners will advance to the finals, while the runners-up will either also advance directly or participate in play-offs.
-The number of host nations, which will qualify by default, is to be determined.
+It is to be announced how many and which of the four host countries will qualify by default or will play qualification matches.